A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

 Recently, Saunders et al. \cite{Saunders:2020} introduced a document-level reward function in the sequence-level minimum risk training (MRT) objective for NMT \cite{Shen:2016}.
 They treated the batches of sentence-pairs as a pseudo-document and experimented with both random sentences and true document-context within a batch.
 Further, they approximated the non-differentiable gradient of the document-level metric with Monte Carlo sampling following \cite{Shannon:2017}.
 They showed improvements for the English$\rightarrow$German translation task when using document-level BLEU and TER \cite{Snover:06}.\textsuperscript{\ref{note:doc-metric}}

 Stojanovski and Fraser \cite{Curriculum2019} introduced a curriculum learning approach \cite{Bengio:2009} that leveraged oracle information to promote anaphora resolution while training a context-aware NMT model.
 Initially, they included the gold-standard target pronouns (oracle) along with the previous context and source sentence to bias the model to pay attention to the context related to the oracle pronoun.
 Then, they gradually removed the oracle pronouns from the data to bias the model to pay more attention to only the context when running into ambiguous pronouns in the source sentence.
 The latter step was supposed to lead to superior anaphora resolution.
-Their experiments showed that with a higher learning rate, their scheme was unable to beat a context-aware NMT model fine-tuned with only the context in terms of both pronoun translation and overall translation quality.
-However, with a lower learning rate and 25\% initial oracle samples, their approach was effective but still lagged behind a context-aware NMT model trained with a higher learning rate.
-Their approach can be extended to apply to other discourse phenomena, provided useful oracles are easily available.
+Their scheme was unable to beat a context-aware NMT model fine-tuned with only the context in terms of both pronoun translation and overall translation quality when using a higher learning rate.
+However, with a lower learning rate and 25\% initial oracle samples, their approach was effective but still lagged behind the context-aware NMT model trained with higher learning rate.
+Their approach can be extended to other discourse phenomena, provided useful oracles are easily available.

 {Yu et al. \cite{Yu-tacl:2020} addressed the problem of lack of availability of parallel documents for document-level MT by changing the training objective to the ``noisy channel'' decomposition of the Bayes' rule, $P(\vy)\times P(\vx|\vy)$.} Here, $P(\vy)$ is the language model which provides unconditional probability estimates of the target document, and can be learnt from monolingual data; while $P(\vx|\vy)$ is the reverse translation probability, and requires parallel documents for its estimation.
 They further assumed that the sentences are translated independently at training time, allowing them to have a generative model of parallel documents, which generates source sentences in a left-to-right fashion.
 However, at decoding time, because of conditioning on $\vx$, inter-dependencies among the target sentences and between the target and source sentences are created \cite{Shachter:98} as is required by the definition of document-level MT.
 To solve the computationally complex search problem of decoding, they used an auxiliary proposal model that approximated the posterior distribution using a direct model so as to guide the search to promising parts of the output space.
 Their experiments showed reasonable improvements in BLEU on the Chinese$\rightarrow$English translation task.